The Organic Method of Planting a Tree:

 Finishing up the Planting Job

 Dont stake the tree unless its unavoidable.
-Dont prune any leaves or branches.
+Dont prune any leaves or branches at this point.
 The old concept that this must be done to compensate for cutting roots is just an urban myth.
 Do water it in thoroughly to remove all the air pockets.